-- Laboratory: Students must be aware of their Laboratory section: 002, 003, 004, 005.
+- Laboratory: Students must be aware of their Laboratory section: 002, 003, 004, 006.
 This will be used to determine whether a student is late in their laboratory submission.
 Students are advised to attend on the day of their respective Laboratory Section.
 However, students can attend any other Laboratory Section if there is space available.
-Students will be able to complete a TA evaluation form at the end of the semester. - Academic conduct policy: All members of the academic community at Oakland University are expected to practice and uphold standards of academic integrity and honesty.
+Students will be able to complete a TA evaluation form at the end of the semester. - ✓ For every laboratory, students must demo their work to the TA.
+Then, they must submit their work files to Moodle.
+Work file submitted without demoing will not be considered. - ✓ Note that the laboratory work is individual, and students are not allowed to submit their work in groups. - Academic conduct policy: All members of the academic community at Oakland University are expected to practice and uphold standards of academic integrity and honesty.
 Academic integrity means representing oneself and one's work honestly.
 Misrepresentation is cheating since it means students are claiming credit for ideas or work not actually theirs and are thereby seeking a grade that is not actually learned.
 Academic dishonesty will be dealt with seriously and appropriately.
 Academic dishonesty includes, but it is not limited to cheating on examinations, plagiarizing the works of others, cheating on lab reports, unauthorized collaboration in assignments, hindering the academic work of other students. - Special Considerations: Students with disabilities who may require special consideration should make an appointment with campus Disability Support Services, 106 North Foundation Hall, phone 248 370-3266.
 Students should also bring their needs to the attention of the instructor as soon as possible.
 For academic help, such as study and reading skills, contact the Academic Skills/Tutoring Center, 103 North Foundation Hall, phone 248 370-4215. - Add/Drops: The university policy will be explicitly followed.
 It is the student's responsibility to be aware of deadline dates for dropping courses. - Attendance: It is assumed that the students are aware of and understand the university attendance policy.
 Attendance is mandatory and maybe monitored.
 Students are responsible for all material covered in classes that they miss.
 There will be no excuses for being late to quizzes/exams. - Athlete Excused Absences: Students shall inform the instructor of dates they will miss class due to an excused absence prior to the date of that anticipated absence.
 For activities such as athletic competitions whose schedules are known prior to the start of a term, students must provide their instructors during the first week of each term a written schedule showing days they expect to miss classes.
 For other university excused absences, students must provide the instructor at the earliest possible the dates that they will miss. - Special Circumstances: The instructor should be notified as early as possible regarding any special conditions or circumstances which may affect a student's performance during the course timeframe (e.g., medical emergencies, family circumstances). - Cellphones: A ringing cellphone going off during a lecture is disruptive to other students as well as the instructor.
 Students are strongly advised to set their cellphones to vibrate (not ringing) and leave the classroom discretely to answer the phone.